 One form of radiothermoplasty uses the Thermage® device.
 It is used to treat facial lines and wrinkles.

 The Thermage procedure uses patented radiofrequency technology called ThermaCool™ and ThermaLift™.

 The Thermage procedure uses a special treatment tip (ThermaTip™) to deliver controlled amounts of RF energy into the collagen layers of the skin.
 This form of energy produces a heating action that penetrates the collagen and causes it to contract and tighten.
-In addition, collagen production is triggered and over a period of about 6 months, new collagen grows to further tighten the skin.
+Also, collagen production is triggered, and over about six months, new collagen grows to tighten the skin further.

 The following is an outline of the Thermage procedure.
 Other radiothermoplasty procedures may be similar.